rd-wendling/rwend-tools/README.md

 ### 1. custom_logging
   - This module helps create custom logging and email notifications
   - Prerequisites:
     - gmail_app_pwd needs to be set/defined as an environmental variable.
 This should be an app password you obtain from google if you want to use the email functionality of this module.
+Without this you can still use this to create log files but won't be able to send log files over email.
   - Usage:
     ```python
     from rwend_tools.custom_logging import set_logging, send_log_over_email